Benefits for Parents and Carers:

 You can claim Child Benefit for your child if you meet the following criteria:

-- Age Requirement: You are responsible for a child under 16, or under 20 if they are in approved education or training.
+• Age Requirement: The child is under 16, or under 20 if they are in approved education or training.

-- Residency and Immigration: You meet residency and immigration requirements, typically living with or financially supporting the child.
+• Residency and Immigration: You meet residency and immigration requirements

 How Much?